-- title (str) The title of the dialog window. - message (str) Contextual information about the source of the stack trace. - content (str) The stack trace, pre-formatted as a multi-line string. - retry (bool) If true, the user will be given options to "Retry" or "Quit"; if false, a single option to acknowledge the error will be displayed. - on_result (Optional[DialogResultHandler[Optional[bool]]]) A callback that will be invoked when the user selects an option on the dialog.
+- title The title of the dialog window. - message Contextual information about the source of the stack trace. - content The stack trace, pre-formatted as a multi-line string. - retry If true, the user will be given options to "Retry" or "Quit"; if false, a single option to acknowledge the error will be displayed. - on_result DEPRECATED await the return value of this method.